Canada opposition chief vows crime crackdown, pressed on U.S. citizenship

 By Steve Scherer

-TORONTO, Oct 4 (Reuters) - Andrew Scheer, the head of Canada's opposition Conservatives, on Friday promised a crime crackdown if he won a Oct.
-21 election, but faced repeated questions about why he had not revealed that he has U.S. citizenship.
+TORONTO, Oct 4 (Reuters) - Andrew Scheer, the head of Canada's opposition Conservatives, on Friday promised a crime crackdown if he won an Oct.
+21 election, but faced repeated questions about why he had not revealed that he has dual U.S. citizenship.

 Polls show the Conservatives have a chance to beat the ruling Liberals provided they are able to make inroads in Toronto, Canada's largest city, where shooting deaths have spiked this year amid clashes between gangs.